ricardotassio/price-smart-api/README.md

 **1.API Research & Setup**
 • **Objective**: Research, identify, and set up APIs needed for sourcing relevant data from eBay and other external platforms.
 • **Tasks**:
-  • Investigate available APIs for data collection (e.g., eBay API) and evaluate their compatibility with project requirements.
+  • Investigate available ebay APIs for data collection and evaluate their compatibility with project requirements.
   • Configure API connections and manage authentication protocols to secure data access.
 **2.Model Selection**
 • **Objective**: Select suitable machine learning algorithms based on the dataset characteristics and project objectives.